m0st4f4-hub/MCP-ProjectManager/backend/docs/fastapi_mcp/README.md

 ### Agent Handoff Tools

-Use these routes to manage when one agent role should hand off control to another.
-Create new rules with `/mcp-tools/handoff/create`, list all criteria via `/mcp-tools/handoff/list`, and remove a rule using `/mcp-tools/handoff/delete`.
+Manage when one agent role should hand off control to another:

+- `/mcp-tools/handoff/create` - create a new handoff criteria
+- `/mcp-tools/handoff/list` - list existing criteria
+- `/mcp-tools/handoff/delete` - remove a criteria by ID

 ## Development and Contributing